The Best RN-to-MSN Programs (No BSN Required) of 2025

 Why Is RN-to-MSN Program Accreditation Important?

-While an unaccredited program may look easier or cheaper, employers will consider graduates from only accredited programs.
+While an unaccredited program may seem easier or cheaper, employers will only consider graduates from programs with accreditation.
 Attending an accredited program also ensures your eligibility for licensure.
-Credits from non accredited programs almost never transfer to an accredited program, so joining an accredited program is more efficient.
+Credits from non-accredited curriculums rarely transfer to officially recognized programs.

 Using Our Rankings: What to Look For in an RN-to-MSN Program